 The School

-This edition of the international Agricultural Chemistry Winter School will focus on these issues, and promote the importance of agricultural chemistry among young scientists in an international, friendly and casual environment.
-The Winter School, organized by the Italian Society of Agricultural Chemistry (SICA) and hosted by the Dept. of Agricultural, Food, Environmental and Animal Sciences of the University of Udine, is offered to doctoral students, post-docs and early-stage researchers, and aims at providing an opportunity to: (i) exchange and extend understanding of the theoretical, conceptual and applicative aspects regarding soil, plant and environmental sciences; (ii) provide useful insights into novel methodological and analytical approaches; (iii) build and sustain research networks; and (iv) consolidate scientific writing and presentation skills.
-The programme will therefore provide a series of activities including keynote lectures, seminars, workshops, as well as oral and poster presentations by the participants.
+This edition of the Agricultural Chemistry Winter School will focus on the aforementioned concerns while also promoting the importance of research in agricultural chemistry among young scientists in an international, multidisciplinary, and friendly environment.
+The Winter School, organized by the Italian Society of Agricultural Chemistry (SICA) and hosted at the Dept. of Civil and Environmental Engineering of the University of Perugia, is offered to doctoral students, post-docs and early-stage researchers, and aims at providing an opportunity to: (i) exchange and extend their understanding of the theoretical, conceptual and applicative aspects regarding soil, plant and environmental sciences; (ii) provide insights into novel methodological and analytical approaches; (iii) build and nurture research networks; and (iv) consolidate scientific writing and communication skills.
+The program will therefore provide a series of activities including keynote lectures, seminars, workshops, as well as oral and poster presentations by the participants.

 School Venue